olebole/irafdoc/doc/iids.batchred.rst

   <p>
-  If you make an error while entering the requested information, there is no way to effect repairs other than to (1) start all over, or (2) edit the generated script file <tt>"process.cl"</tt> using the system editor.
+  If you make an error while entering the requested information, there is no way to effect repairs other than to (1) start all over, or (2) edit the generated script file <span style="font-family: monospace;">"process.cl"</span> using the system editor.
   </p>
   <p>
-  If a task encounters an irrecoverable error, the background job hangs until you kill it using <tt>"kill N"</tt> where N is the job number.
+  If a task encounters an irrecoverable error, the background job hangs until you kill it using <span style="font-family: monospace;">"kill N"</span> where N is the job number.
   </p>
   <!-- EndSection:   'BUGS' -->
   <h3>See also</h3>